Arui1122/Airplane_shooting_game/README.md

-It's an airplane shooting game similar to AirForce.
+It's an airplane shooting game similar to AirForce created in Python Pygame module.